GSA-TTS/identity-idva-docs/_pages/faqs.md

 <h2 id="compensation" class="anchor-headline">Compensation</h2>

-Will I be compensated for participating in the study?
+### Will I be compensated for participating in the study?
 Participants who complete all study steps will receive a $25 gift card.

-I just completed the study.
+### I just completed the study.
 How do I claim my compensation?
 You the following emails after completing the study:
 <ol class="lower-alpha-list">
-	<li>A confirmation email from <a href="mailto:identityequitystudy@research.gsa.gov">identityequitystudy@research.gsa.gov</a>. </li>
+	<li>A confirmation email from <a href="mailto:identityequitystudy@research.gsa.gov" class="usa-link">identityequitystudy@research.gsa.gov</a>. </li>
-	<li>An email from <a href="mailto:rewards@reward.tremendous.com">rewards@reward.tremendous.com</a> with instructions on how to claim your $25 gift card.</li>
+	<li>An email from <a href="mailto:rewards@reward.tremendous.com" class="usa-link">rewards@reward.tremendous.com</a> with instructions on how to claim your $25 gift card.</li>
 </ol>

 Please check your junk or spam folders.
-If you do not receive these messages or have any trouble with the compensation please contact Rekrewt (gsa-support@rekrewt.com), GSA’s recruitment partner with any questions about compensation.
+If you do not receive these messages or have any trouble with the compensation please contact Rekrewt (<a href="mailto:gsa-support@rekrewt.com" class="usa-link">gsa-support@rekrewt.com</a>), GSA’s recruitment partner with any questions about compensation.